Pattern Field Theory’s Challenge to Newtonian Mechanics

 Limitations of Classical Mechanics:

-- ❌ Assumes that time is an external, absolute parameter.
+- Assumes time is an external, absolute parameter.

 Pattern Field Theory™ Offers Instead:

-Pattern Field Theory introduces the concept of the Anchoring Operator — a mathematical expression of how the observer’s experience locks onto or shifts between coherent states.
+Pattern Field Theory introduces the Anchoring Operator — a mathematical expression of how the observer’s experience locks onto or shifts between coherent states.

 Operator Form: